 Preparation Sri Lankan Hoppers

 - Soak the uncooked rice for 3 hours in water.
 Dissolve the sugar in water and add the yeast; let it start working.
-Drain the rice and grind in a kitchen machine.
+Drain the rice and grind it in a kitchen machine.
 Add the cooked rice.
-Grind until you’ve got an almost got a smooth mixture.
+Grind until you've almost got a smooth mixture.

 - Put the grind rice in a bowl and add the yeast mixture.
 Mix everything well.